-Join Jim LaPier for an in-depth discussion in this video Different versions of AutoCAD, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Different versions of AutoCAD, part of Learning AutoCAD for Mac.

 …Let's talk for a moment about AutoCAD as a software product in general.…The first release of AutoCAD occurred in December of 1982 and has continued…to this day as the most ubiquitous…computer aided drafting and design application available.…AutoCAD release 12, debuting in June of 1992, was the last version…to support both Windows and Mac operating systems for over 16 years.…In November of 1993, AutoCAD LT was released…as a lower cost version of AutoCAD, with reduced capabilities.…